schmettow/New_Stats/docs/Bayesian_statistics.md

 ## Bayesian estimation

 Frequentist statistics falls short on recognizing that research is incremental.
-Bayesian statistics embraces the idea of gradually increase in certainty.
+Bayesian statistics embraces the idea of gradual increase in certainty when (new) data arrives.
 Why has it not been adopted earlier?
-The reason is it was unfeasible.
-The innocent multiplication of prior and likelihood is a complex integral, which in most cases has no analytic solution.
-If you have enjoyed a classic statistics education, you may remember that the computation of sum of squares (explained and residual) can be done by paper and pencil in reasonable time.
+The reason is that Bayesian estimation was computationally unfeasible.
+The seemingly innocent multiplication of prior and likelihood results in a complex integral, which in most cases has no analytic solution.
+If you have enjoyed a classic statistics education, you may remember how the computation of sum of squares (explained and residual) can be done by paper and pencil in reasonable time.
 And that is precisely how statistical computations has been performed before the advent of electronic computing machinery.
-In the frequentist statistical framework (some call it a zoo), ingenious mathematicians have developed procedures that were rather easy to compute.
+In the frequentist statistical framework (some call it a zoo), ingenious mathematicians have developed procedures that were rather efficient to compute.
 That made statistical data analysis possible in those times.
 It came at costs, though:

 1. procedures make more or less strong assumptions, limiting their applicability.
-Procedures become islands.
 2. procedures are asymptotically accurate with inference being accurate at large sample sizes only
-3. common researchers do not understand crucial elements, for example deriving the F distribution
+3. common researchers do not understand crucial elements, for example how the F distribution is derived

 Expensive computation is in the past.
 Modern computers can simulate realistic worlds in real time and the complex integrals in Bayesian statistics they solve hands down.
 When analytical solutions do not exist, the integrals can still be solved using numerical procedures.
-Numerical procedures have been used in frequentist statistics, too, for example the iterative least squares algorithm applies for Generalized Linear Models, or the Newton-Rapson optimizer can be used to find the maximum likelihood estimate.
-However, these procedures are too limited as they fail for highly multidimensional problems as they are common in Linear Mixed-Effects Models.
-Moreover, they do not allow to approximate integrals.
+Numerical procedures have been used in frequentist statistics, too, for example the iterative least squares algorithm applies for Generalized Linear Models,  Newton-Rapson optimizer can be used to find the maximum likelihood estimate and boot-strapping produces accurate confidence limits.
+However, these procedures are too limited as they fail for highly multidimensional problems as they are common in advanced regression models.

-Most Bayesian estimation engines these days ground on a numerical procedure called Markov-Chain Monte-Carlo sampling.
-The method differs from the earlier mentioned in that it basically is a random number generator.
-The basic MCMC algorithm is so simple, it can be explained on half a page and implemented with 25 lines of code.
+Most Bayesian estimation engines these days ground on a numerical procedure called *Markov-Chain Monte-Carlo (MCMC)* sampling.
+This method differs from the earlier mentioned in that it basically is a random walk.
+The closest frequentist counterpart to MCMC is the boot strapping algorithm, which draws many samples from data and computes the estimates many times.
+In some way, MCMC turns this upside down, by randomly drawing possible parameter values and computing the posterior probability many times.
+Similar to boot strapping, the basic MCMC algorithm is so simple, it can be explained on half a page and implemented with 25 lines of code.
 Despite its simplicity, the MCMC algorithm is applicable to practically all statistical problems one can imagine.
 Being so simple and generic at the same time must come at some costs.
 The downside of MCMC sampling still is computing time.
-Models with little data and few variables, like the rainfall case above, are estimated within a few minutes.
-Linear-mixed effects models, which we will encounter  later in this book, can take hours and large psychometric models (which are beyond the scope), can take up to a few days.
+Models with little data and few variables, like the Rainfall case above, are estimated within a few minutes.
+Linear-mixed effects models, which we will encounter  later in this book, can take hours and large psychometric models, can take up to a few days of processor time.

-Still, the MCMC algorithm not only delivers some accurate point estimates, it produces the full posterior distribution.
+The particular merit of the MCMC algorithm is that it not only delivers accurate point estimates in almost any situation, it produces the full *posterior probability distribution*.
 This lets us characterize a parameters magnitude and degree of (un)certainty.
 Let's run an analysis on the 20 rainfall observations to see how this happens.

 ```r